 Permanent white fillings

 In the case of a lost or broken filling, your dentist will likely be able to apply a permanent white filling on your first appointment.
 Before applying the filling on layers for additional stability and duration, your dentist will first ensure that there is no cavity around the area (which may be the reason for the filling falling off or breaking).
-After removing any damaged areas, your clinician will dry the surface of the tooth and apply the filling, setting it layer by layer with a blue lamp.
+After removing any damaged areas, your clinician will dry the tooth’s surface and apply the filling, setting it layer by layer with a blue lamp.

 The Baker Street Dental Group works exclusively with mercury-free materials treating you, our patients, with some of the most superb dental materials.